2022IsHere/Embedded-linux/lab2/Compilation_process_and_libraries.md

 In cross-development setup, gdb debugging functionality is divided into two parts.
 Full gdb runs on development system and more limited gdbserver runs on target system.
 Gdb handles everything related to symbols and user interface, and gdbserver does only target control parts.

 In this setup we end up having multiple instances of the shared libraries:
 - Cross-compiler on development system needs a version of target library to check shared symbol names and library versions.
 Glibc and gcc versions must be in sync for the toolchain.
-In lab VM we use gcc 12.1 with glibc 2.28.
+In lab VM we use (cross) gcc 13.2 with glibc 2.27.
 - The running code on target system needs access to run-time libraries, and run-time library versions are set by the Linux distro version you are running on target.
-In lab setup we have Raspbian OS based on debian bullseye, with glibc 2.31.
-The run-time library version should be newer than the build-time library version (Glibc is backwards compatible).
+In lab setup we have Raspbian OS based on debian bookworm, with glibc 2.36.
+The run-time library version should be same or newer than the build-time library version (Glibc is backwards compatible).
 - Gdb debugger on development system needs to read symbol information from the libraries.
 These libraries must match target platform libraries.

 Practical consequences (in this lab setup) are indicated by "manual sync" arrow in graph: